ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Introduction

-Java _virtual threads_ are lightweight threads that are designed to develop _high-throughput_ concurrent applications.
+Java _virtual threads_ are lightweight threads designed to develop _high-throughput_ concurrent applications.
 Pre-existing Java threads were based on operating system (OS) threads, which proved insufficient to meet the demands of modern concurrency.
-Applications such as web servers, databases, or message brokers today must serve millions of concurrent requests, but the JVM cannot efficiently handle more than a few thousand threads.
+Applications such as web servers, databases, or message brokers nowadays must serve millions of concurrent requests, but the JVM cannot efficiently handle more than a few thousand threads.

 If programmers continue to use threads as the concurrent model, they will severely limit the performance of their applications.
 Alternatively, they can switch to other concurrent models (for example, callbacks, [futures](https://github.com/aliakh/demo-java-completablefuture/blob/master/readme.md), or reactive streams) that do not block threads.
-Such solutions, although they show much better performance, are nevertheless much more difficult to write, debug, and understand.
+Such solutions, although they show much better performance, are much more difficult to write, debug, and understand.

 The purpose of virtual threads is to add lightweight, user-space threads managed by the JVM, which would be used alongside the existing heavyweight, kernel-space threads managed by the OS.
 Programmers can create millions of virtual threads and get much better throughput using much simpler synchronous blocking code.